funtoo/ego/doc/ego-boot.8.rst

 USAGE
 -----

-Running ``ego boot`` with no options will simply validate the syntax of the */etc/boot.conf* file and exit.
-If you would like to update your boot configuration, run ``ego boot update``.
-This will cause the contents of */etc/boot.conf* to be parsed and your GRUB (or other boot loader configuration) to be updated, along with installing new CPU microcode for your CPU if such packages are available (Intel systems only.)
+Running ``ego boot`` with no options will update your boot configuration according to */etc/boot.conf*.
+An alternate syntax which performs the same thing is ``ego boot update``, or alternatively ``boot-update``.
+Any of these alternatives will cause the contents of */etc/boot.conf* to be parsed and your GRUB (or other boot loader configuration) to be updated, along with installing new CPU microcode for your CPU if such packages are available (Intel systems only.)

 It is also possible to run ``ego boot microcode``, which will update boot microcode without touching your boot loader configuration.